 We learned the legend behind the landmark is that there were three sisters from the Katoomba tribe who fell in love with three warriors from the rival Nepean tribe.
 According to Aboriginal folklore, a fierce battle broke out when the Nepean men tried to capture the sisters, so as a method of protection a witch doctor turned them into stone.
 Unfortunately, he was then killed in the battle, and so the sisters remained as stone forever.

-Fast forward to today, you can take The Three Sisters track and hike down The Giant Stairway to reach the famous three up close.
+Fast forward to today, Echo Point is the starting point to some of the best hikes in the Blue Mountains.
+You can take The Three Sisters track and hike down The Giant Stairway to reach the famous three up close.
 Although be warned, you will then need to hike The Giant Stairway back up which is quite a challenging climb.
 For an easier but equally rewarding hike, take The Prince Henry Cliff Walk from Katoomba which will take you Leura Cascades.

 We prefer to explore nature through hikes or trails simply because it’s cheaper and usually less crowded/touristy.
 However, we couldn’t mention Echo Point without mentioning Scenic World, which is an incredibly popular thing to do on a Blue Mountains day trip.